New to Foundation Stage 2 - Reception.

 Welcome to St Michael's 'soon to be' Reception page.

-Please keep checking back to this page as we will add things to it over the next few weeks.
+Please keep checking back to this page as we will add things to it over the next half term.

 Hello from Mrs Stocker.

 Map of nursery gate.

 Look out for your child's goody bag before they start in Reception!